infrascripting/ansible/docs/docsite/rst/playbooks_blocks.rst

 Blocks allow groups of tasks to be skipped based on a conditional test.

 .. code-block:: YAML
- :emphasize-lines: 2,6,10
- :caption: Block error handling example
+ :caption: Block conditional execution example

   tasks:
     - block: